kocisov/twitch-bot/README.md

       * Local file caching to be added
 7. Usable for everyone, not just kocibot

+## Needs to be done

+1. Subscribers and BTTV + FrankerZ emotes
+2. Simplify electron-caches.js and make it "not LULable"
+3. Scripts for git, npm...

 ## How to get it working

 Required .env variables, I am using .env.local, wondering why 🤔